AlpacaKeep

 How Long Are Alpacas Pregnant?

 Alpacas are pregnant for 345 days on average - about 11.5 months.
-A healthy birth window stretches from day 320 to day 375, with a standard deviation of ±11 days.
-Anything inside that window is normal; outside it, you call the vet.
+Most healthy, full-term births fall between day 335 and day 375, with a standard deviation of ±11 days.
+A birth before day 335 is premature and needs veterinary support; a dam still carrying past day 375 is overdue, and that is when you call the vet.

 The "11-month rule" you'll see in most guides is a rounded version of this - and it's exactly precise enough to make new breeders panic on day 350 of a perfectly normal pregnancy.
 The math below explains why a three-week window of "lateness" is biologically expected, and how to use the real numbers instead of the rounded one.